Israel identifies remains of child hostages but says body Hamas returned was not their mother

 Militants who handed over the bodies displayed four black coffins on a stage in the Gaza Strip surrounded by banners, including one depicting Netanyahu as a vampire.
 On each coffin, a photo of one of the hostages was stapled to the side.

 Large numbers of masked and armed militants looked on as the coffins were loaded onto Red Cross vehicles before being driven to Israeli forces.
-The military later held a small funeral ceremony, at the request of the families, before transferring the bodies to a laboratory in Israel for formal identification using DNA.
+The military later held a small funeral ceremony, at the request of the families, before transferring the bodies to the forensics lab for DNA testing.

 “Our hearts — the hearts of an entire nation — lie in tatters,” Israeli President Isaac Herzog said.
 “On behalf of the State of Israel, I bow my head and ask for forgiveness.
 Forgiveness for not protecting you on that terrible day.
 Forgiveness for not bringing you home safely.”

-Lifshitz's family said after the handover that his remains had been officially identified.
-His son, Yizhar, told an Israeli TV station that it had brought some closure to the family.
+Lifshitz’s son, Yizhar, said the identification of his father had brought some closure to the family and would allow them to bury him on his kibbutz.

-“On a certain level, it closes the small chance that we had thought about," he said.
-"It is also closure that he will be buried back on the kibbutz.
-It’s a difficult day.”

-Kfir Bibas, who at 9 months was the youngest hostage, was a red-headed infant with a toothless smile when militants stormed the family’s home on Oct.
+Kfir Bibas, who was 9 months old at the time, was a red-headed infant with a toothless smile when militants stormed the family’s home on Oct.
 7, 2023.
 His brother, Ariel, was 4.
 Video from that day showed a terrified Shiri swaddling the boys as militants led them into Gaza.

 A cousin of Shiri Bibas who lives in Buenos Aires, told the local Radio Con Vos station she has been reliving the trauma of the abduction.
 Romina Miasnik said she hoped her loved ones “can become a symbol of something new, of coexistence, of hatred no longer having a place.”